Ria424/developers-animatesdk-docs/SymbolInstance_object/SymbolInstance1.md

 #### Usage

-symbolInstance.actionScript
+SymbolInstance.actionScript

 #### Description

-Property; a string that specifies the actions assigned to the symbol.
+Property; `string`; Specifies the actions assigned to the symbol.
 This applies only to movie clip and button instances.
 For a graphic symbol instance, the value returns undefined.

 #### Example